Procedure When Applying for A Drivers Licence

 The above documents must be either an original document or a certified copy thereof and must not be older than 3 months.

-• An applicant needs to uplift his temporary drivers licence on the same day as the test, failing which, he needs to undertake another test.
+- An applicant needs to pay the issuance fee of R250 on the same day as the test, failing which, the applicant needs to undertake another test.

 Location and contacts